 Singer, songwriter, and musician Robert Plant is best known as the lead singer of rock band Led Zeppelin.
 Many name Led Zeppelin as the band that started rock music as we know it, and Robert Plant the greatest vocalists in the history of rock music.
 Since 2012, he has been performing with his new band, the Sensational Space Shifters.
 We can’t wait to see this rock legend perform at Secret Solstice!

-Icelandic acts you can’t miss at Secret Solstice 2019
+Icelandic acts you can’t miss

 At this year’s Icelandic Music Awards, pop star Auður won best songwriter and best electronic album for his release Afsakanir.
 Afsakanir is a brutally honest narrative of heartbreak after ending a long-term relationship.
 Being invited to join the Red Bull Music Academy in 2016, Auður has now signed a record deal with Sony Music and will be releasing his first international release.

 Hatari made headlines around the world with their BDSM-inspired performance at Eurovision this year.
 The industrial techno band from Reykjavík finished 10th with their song Hatrið mun sigra.
 Since Eurovision, the popularity of the group has skyrocketed.
 In Iceland, their stage reputation was already well known.
 It’s a band you should see live, so don’t miss them at Solstice this year!

 Another Eurovision representative from Iceland, Svala joined the festival in 2017 with her song Paper.
 Being the daughter of Icelandic singer Björgvin Halldórsson, she scored her first number one hit together with her dad when she was just nine years old.
 Her international breakthrough came with the release of her debut album The Real Me in 2001.
 Unabatedly popular, her show promises to be spectacular.